MOUNT VERNON Invitational and NIETOC TOC Qualifier

 Lincoln-Douglas Debate:

 1) I learned LD from Minh Luong.
-My camp study partner was Victor Jih (founder of Victory Briefs).
+My camp study partner/roommate was Victor Jih (founder of Victory Briefs - and yes, I'm name dropping, Victor... if you're reading this with your student, :) ).
 I finished 3rd at NFA Nationals in college.
 I am likely what you would call "old school."
 I've also coached TOC outrounders more than a dozen times in my career.
-I understand TOC circuit style, even if I disagree with most of it.
+I understand TOC-circuit style, even if I disagree with most (or all) of it.

 2) LD is Values Debate.
 It was created expressly as a counterpoint to Policy.
 I will reject plan text in LD.
 Period.

-3) A Value is (I can't believe I have to write this) something that has inherent, intrinsic, or physical value to you.
-Morality is not a value.
+3) A Value is (I can't believe I actually have to write this) something that has inherent, intrinsic, or physical value to you or others.
+Morality isnot a value.
 We can be moral beings because we value X, and valuing X is moral according to Y framework.
 But we cannot value morality by itself.
-If you read this, and your case has "morality" as its value, take 5 minutes of pre-round time and think of something valuable that applies to your case and value that, please.
+If you read this, and your case has "morality" as its value, take 5 minutes of pre-round time to think of something valuable that applies to your case and value that, please.
 I guarantee your case has something in it you can use this way.

-4) A Criterion is the philosophical or logical approach/framework that, when applied to the resolution, establishes a hierarchy of values.
+4) A Criterion is the philosophical or logical approach/framework that, when applied to the resolution, establishes a hierarchy of values according to some logic or philosophical consideration.
 If you choose not to offer one, then you agree to be measured by the standard your opponent offers.
+If neither offers one, then you're subject to my chosen criterion for the round in front of me.
+This is an unpredictable place to put my ballot in.

 5) In the end, I will vote for the case that establishes, in the context of the resolution, their value to be superior by whatever criterion is the best choice within the round, supported by the arguments in the contentions offered.

 6) Kritiks in LD have to be directly linked to the cases offered, or the events in round.
-Tenuously linked arguments will be given less/no weight in round.
+Tenuously linked arguments will be given little or no weight in round.
+Generally, K's need to be established as a priori for me to even consider them.

 Public Forum Debate: